saammmy/MPC_for_Multiple_Autonomous_Vehicles_using_GVO_ORCA_AVO/README.md

 ------------------------
 The repository consists of the following files:\
 src:\
-ensp main.py: This is the main file that is used for simulations.
+"ensp" main.py: This is the main file that is used for simulations.
 Run it using the command "python main.py"\
 ensp config.py: Here the vehicles and obstacles are defined.\
 ensp Vehicle.py: This contains the Vehicle Class which helps us define a Vehicle.
 The class also contains the kinematic model and the MPC controller for the vehicle.\
     Obstacle.py: This contains the Obstacle Class which defines the obstacles and its parameters.\